Amos77Robert/segmentation-of-brain-tumors-without-AI/README.md

 # 🧠 Tumor Segmentation in CT Brain Scans

-This project performs image segmentation on MRI brain image to identify and segement tumor regions using binary masking and labeling techniques in Python.
+This project performs image segmentation on MRI brain image to identify and segment tumor regions using binary masking and labeling techniques in Python.

 ---